Media Ownership

 The Federal Communications Commission is the agency charged with being the public’s caretaker of the public spectrum, which includes radio, TV, satellites, cable, wi-fi, and telephones.
 They run the media ownership proceedings.

-Media Reform Movement: Artists, writers, consumer groups, labor unions, religious organizations and elected officials who are concerned that FCC and Congressional actions will forever change the way media is controlled in this country have filed comments, written letters and participated in unofficial FCC hearings all across the country.
+Media Reform Movement: Artists, writers, consumer groups, religious organizations and elected officials who are concerned that FCC and Congressional actions will alter the media landscape in a manner that limits public and entrepreneurial access to these resources.
+Many of these groups and individuals have filed comments, written letters and participated in unofficial FCC hearings all across the country.

 The public – this is you.